-    When I reached, I really had no idea it would be at such an high altitude and the roads would be so narrow!
+When I reached, I really had no idea it would be at such a high altitude and the roads would be so narrow!

 4. Sip coffee in a Riverside cafe :

 The most enchanting thing about Manali is the gorgeous river Beas flowing in full glory.
-There are rocky patches enroute Manali from Kullu, where there are small cafes built on the river.
+There are rocky patches en route to Manali from Kullu, where there are small cafes built on the river.

 Yes, you read it right.
 Cafes on the river( with the tables and chairs screwed to the rocks )